 A Criminal Case - Start to Finish

-A Crime is Reported or a Response to 911 Call
+Crime Reported or a 9-1-1 Call Made

 Arrest Made or Warrant Issued

-When probable cause has been determined to establish a crime has been committed, by apprehending the suspect at the scene, a preliminary hearing in district court or an indictment from a grand jury, the court will issue a warrant asking for the suspect’s arrest or the appropriate agency will make the arrest.
+When probable cause has been determined to establish a crime has been committed, by apprehending the suspect at the scene, a hearing in district court or an indictment from a grand jury, the court will issue a warrant asking for the suspect’s arrest, or the appropriate agency will make the arrest.

-At the arraignment the defendant may be appointed a public defender if they cannot afford an attorney of their own.
+At the arraignment, the defendant may be appointed a public defender if they cannot afford an attorney of their own.

 When a defendant is found guilty of their crime by a jury or judge, they are considered to be convicted.
 Convictions may be appealed to a higher court for relief.

 Once a defendant has plead guilty or been convicted of the charges against them, sentencing is imposed by a judge.
 The terms of the sentence will vary based upon the crime type and severity and the defendant’s previous convictions, if any.
-Despite having pled guilty, the defendant may still appeal the case and receive a new trial.

 When a police officer or agency has probable cause to believe that a misdemeanor or felony has been committed, the officer writes a report and refers the case to a prosecuting attorney's office.